mcrco/obsidian/AP HG/Urban Geography/Organization and Function of Cities.md

 ](https://www.youtube.com/watch?v=PqG4ErqfxPs&t=485s)al city and have 50% of populuation.

-**Suburbanizatoin** is the process by which lands outside of urban area -> urbanized as people and business from city move there, transforming large areas of land and isolating wealthy people.
+**Suburbanizatoin** is the process by which lands outside of urban area -> urbanized as people and business from city move there, transforming large areas of land and isolating wealthyprimate citi people.

 # Modeling NA City